 If the issue is not related to your PDF viewer, then you may be facing a damaged PDf file.
 If that’s the case, simply fix it using a third-party tool like Stellar PDF Repair.

-Stellar Repair for PDFRepair all of your PDF files and restore their properties so that they can be usable again with this straightforward tool.
+Stellar Repair for PDFRepair all of your PDF files and restore their properties with this straightforward tool.

 3. Repair Adobe Acrobat

 - Launch Run by pressing the Windows key + R keyboard shortcut.

 - Input appwiz.cpl in Run and click OK to open the uninstaller in the Control Panel.